|What If Babbage..?|

 Now,170 years after Babbage drafted his original plans for the Analytical Engine, author, journalist and computer scientist John Graham-Cumming has an embarked on an ambitious, but realistic project to build one for public display.
-It is called Plan 28, is reference to the extensive documentation which Babbage left in a mahogany case that Babbage had constructed especially for the purpose.
+It is called Plan 28, a reference to the extensive documentation which Babbage left in a mahogany case that Babbage had constructed especially for the purpose.

-Graham-Cumming enlisted the help of Doron Swade, who, as curator of computing at the Science Museum in London, masterminded the building ofd the Difference Engine and as a preliminary step towards Plan 28 the the Science Museum has begun to digitise Babbage's entire archive of plans and notes.
+Graham-Cumming enlisted the help of Doron Swade, who, as curator of computing at the Science Museum in London, masterminded the building of the Difference Engine and as a preliminary step towards Plan 28 the the Science Museum has begun to digitise Babbage's entire archive of plans and notes.